rackerlabs/design-system/_component_design/popovers.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### Large hidden content
+## Hidden content

-A popover may be used to reveal hidden content so the information is still accessible but doesn’t clutter the screen.
+Use a popover to reveal hidden content so that it is accessible, but doesn’t clutter the background screen.

-In this instance, a popover is preferable to a [tooltip]({{site.baseurl}}/components/tooltip.html) if the content is dynamic or interactive.
-For example, when presenting the user with a table or visualization.
+If the content is dynamic or interactive, a popover is preferable to a [tooltip]({{site.baseurl}}/components/tooltip.html).
+For example, use a popover when you present the user with a table or visualization that contain clickable areas.

 {% endcolumn %}